tianhuil/simple-trpc/README.md

 1. The client serializes the function name and arguements, sending them to the server.
 2. The server deserializes this, runs the computation on it's implementation, serializes the result, and sends them (or an error) back to the client.
 3. The client deserializes the result returned from the server as javascript objects.

+## Frequently Asked Questions
+#### How do you handle authorization?
+Simply pass the authorization parameter (e.g. JWT) as one of the parameters to the handler and return an error if a user is not authorized.